Trejillo151/Using-mathematical-modeling-to-understand-luminiscence-in-materials/hands-on/crystal-field-derivation.md

 - The 5d orbital is sensitive to crystal field (unlike 4f)
 - In high symmetry: 5th power rule works
 - In low symmetry (garnets): Rule breaks down, mix of 3rd and 5th powers

+And that is all... simple right?
+Hopefully you all read this and be as traumatized as I was trying to break this down the best possible:)

+### References:

+Song, Z., & Liu, Q. (2022).
+Basic crystal field theory—A simple and useful tool to understand the structure-property relationship in luminescent materials. *Optical Materials: X*, *16*, 100189. https://doi.org/10.1016/j.omx.2022.100189

+*   **Why I used it:** The primary source for the crystal field theory framework and the explanation of how the 5th power rule works in different symmetries.

+Libretexts.
+(2021, October 20).
+4.2: Point groups.
+Retrieved from https://chem.libretexts.org/Bookshelves/Inorganic_Chemistry/Inorganic_Chemistry_(LibreTexts)/04%3A_Symmetry_and_Group_Theory/4.02%3A_Point_Groups

+*   **Why I used it:** This reference helped me understand why the k=2 terms cancel out in octahedral symmetry.
+It's all about group theory and character tables.